arnath/arnath.github.io/_posts/2020-01-06-multiple-wordpress-containers.md

     - certs:/etc/nginx/certs:ro
     - /var/run/docker.sock:/tmp/docker.sock:ro
 ```
 The proxy and the companion require a bunch of volumes to pass configuration to and from Nginx.
-The last line `/var/run/docker.sock:/tmp/docker.sock:ro` is used by docker-gen to listen to new containers being created and update reverse proxy configs.
+The last line, `/var/run/docker.sock:/tmp/docker.sock:ro`, is used by docker-gen to listen to new containers being created and update reverse proxy configs.

 #### WordPress